YannickOry/UbuntuInstallScript/README.md

 ## 2. Installationscript PIHOLE:
 ### Description
-This script will update the system and install's PIHOLE
+This script will update the system and install PIHOLE

 ### Install